Dems, GOP make urgent final pitches as election season wraps - KESQ

 Trump has long falsely claimed he lost the 2020 election only because Democrats cheated and has even begun raising the possibility of election fraud this year.
 Many Republican candidates across the country continue to adhere to his election denialism, even as federal intelligence agencies are warning of the possibility of political violence from far-right extremists.

-Trump has long been eager to announce his intentions and increasingly explicit as he’s teased his plans.
-“I will probably have to do it again but stay tuned,” he said Sunday night.
+Trump also played nice Sunday, saying that Florida would “reelect Ron DeSantis as your governor.”
+But he was more confrontational during a Pennsylvania rally on Saturday, referring to Florida’s governor as “Ron DeSanctimonious.”

-Republican officials and some people in Trump’s orbit have urged him to wait until after the midterms to avoid turning the election into a referendum on him while shielding him from blame should Republicans — especially candidates he endorsed — not do as well as expected.
-But even people who had pushed for waiting now say those concerns are moot given that Election Day is here.
+It’s a rivalry that’s been simmering for more than a year as DeSantis has taken increasingly bold steps to boost his national profile and build a deep fundraising network — even as Trump remains unquestionably the party’s most popular leader.

-As the former president mulled shifting the focus to next cycle, Democrats were still hopeful of holding their narrow control of the House and Senate — despite Republican pronouncements that their party was in for a big night.
+Amid the budding GOP rivalry for next cycle, Democrats were still hopeful of holding their narrow control of the House and Senate — despite Republican pronouncements that their party was in for a big night.

 The GOP says voters will rebuke Democrats amid surging inflation, concerns about crime and pessimism about the direction of the country.
 History suggests any party in power will suffer significant losses in the midterms.